OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Health Insurance EstimatorSuper Top-Up CalculatorCritical Illness Calculator

-One of the most common health insurance dilemmas in India is whether to buy a family floater policy or separate individual policies for each family member.
-The answer is not straightforward because it depends on your family composition, age distribution, health profiles, and budget.
-This guide breaks down the trade-offs so you can make an informed decision.
+One of the most consequential health insurance decisions for Indian families is whether to buy a single family floater policy or separate individual policies for each family member.
+The answer depends on your family composition, the age spread among members, individual health profiles, and your budget.
+There is no universal right answer — the optimal structure varies significantly between a young nuclear family with children below 10 and a joint family with elderly parents above 65.
+This guide breaks down the trade-offs systematically so you can make an informed, evidence-based decision.

 What Is a Family Floater Policy?

-A family floater is a single health insurance policy that covers all family members under one sum insured.
-If you buy a 10 lakh family floater for a family of four (two adults and two children), the 10 lakh sum insured is shared among all members.
-Any member can claim up to the full 10 lakh, but the total claims across all members in a policy year cannot exceed 10 lakh.
-The premium is calculated based on the eldest member's age, with a multiplier for the number of members covered.
+A family floater is a single health insurance policy that covers all enrolled family members under one shared sum insured.
+If you purchase a Rs 10 lakh family floater for a family of four — self, spouse, and two children — the Rs 10 lakh sum insured is shared among all members in any proportion.
+Any individual member can claim up to the full Rs 10 lakh, but the total claims across all members in a policy year cannot exceed Rs 10 lakh.
+The premium for a family floater is calculated primarily based on the eldest member's age, with a loading factor for the number of additional members covered.

 The Age Pricing Trap in Family Floaters